temporenc/temporenc/temporenc.rst

 without framing.
 Encoded values of the same type (and precision) can be sorted using normal lexicographical sorting routines, i.e. without decoding.
 Earlier dates sort first, missing values sort last.
-This makes *temporenc* values very suited for use in search trees or as as (partial) keys in key/value stores.
+This makes *temporenc* values very suited for use in search trees or as (partial) keys in key/value stores.

 Conceptual model